yanmendes/polyflow/README.md

 ![alt text](https://raw.githubusercontent.com/yanmendes/polyflow.api/master/documentation/ccm.png)

-And that's where `Polyflow` comes in.
+And that's where `polyflow` comes in.
 Kind of like [Looker](https://looker.com/), tech experts describe the mapping strategies between the CCM and the **local schemas**.

 This software is my master's thesis and you can check the complete work at the [References section](#references).

 # Requirements

-All you need [Docker](https://www.docker.com/) to run `Polyflow`.
+All you need [Docker](https://www.docker.com/) to run `polyflow`.
 To install it, just see the guide for your OS:

 - [MacOS](https://docs.docker.com/docker-for-mac/install/)